 Due to future margins influencing the technical provisions, there is risk associated with profitable customers leaving the company (risk of lapse) or that expenses become higher than expected.
 The risk of lapse is particularly from defined contribution pension contracts.
-Storebrand has reinsurance agreement that covers loss of margin if lapse for defined contribution pensions exceeds a defined level.
-The transition into Individual pension account in 2021 includes a large one-time move of customers between the companies, which makes it difficult to identify real lapse.
-Consequently, the reinsurance was terminated in 2020.
-For Swedish unit-linked insurance in SPP the reinsurance contract is still applicable.
+Storebrand has a reinsurance agreement that covers loss of margin if lapse for unit-linked insurance in Sweden exceeds a defined level.